-Part of this mass support comes from some Christian fundamentalists.
-Although they have real material interests in opposing the basic program of reaction, Christian fundamentalists have been won over by the extreme right's false appeals supposedly based on "family values" and "human life."
-In reality, they oppose women's reproductive rights, attack the civil liberties of LGBTQ communities, oppose all affirmative action to move toward equality by the racially and nationally oppressed and women, attack all social welfare programs, and seek to undermine the separation of church and state.
+One main effort to shore up their support is their appeal to the Christian Right.
+This appeal has been based on a false championing of "family values" and "human life."
+In reality they oppose women's reproductive rights, attack the civil liberties of LGBTQ communities, oppose all affirmative action to move towards equality by the racially and nationally oppressed and women, attack all social welfare programs, and seek to undermine the separation of church and state.
 At the same time, they set records for immorality by repeatedly lying to the entire country, engaging in corruption on a large scale, and by killing and maiming tens of thousands of people in pursuit of their imperialist designs.